 And last but not least, on the saxophone; the Minister of Soul!
 Secretary of the Brotherhood!
 Big Maaaaaaaan Clarence Clemons!

-So we thought this would be a perfect opportunity for us to take a deep look through the Springsteen oeuvre.
+So, if we’re going to be listening to Springsteen‘s back catalogue at Studio 2, we thought this would be a perfect opportunity for us to take a deep look through the Springsteen oeuvre.

 21. Human Touch

 This is nobody’s favourite.
 He doesn’t seem to aspire to do anything, which is noticeably different from all of his previous efforts.
 There isn’t any real overreaching theme, he just made a pop album.
 There is nothing wrong with that in theory, of course.
 Springsteen albums often contained at a smattering of pop songs (they’re all over The River, for example).
 But he had never made a full album’s worth of them, and it wouldn’t have been a problem had he written songs as good as Hungry Heart.
 But he didn’t.
 He wrote 57 Channels (And Nothin’ On).
-In fairness, it is a great song title, and a good idea, but even Springsteen himself has referred to it as a “playful misfire” and joked that he tried writing happy songs in the 90s; “It didn’t work; the public didn’t like it”.
+It is a great song title, and a good idea, but even Springsteen himself has referred to it as a “playful misfire” and joked that he tried writing happy songs in the 90s; “It didn’t work; the public didn’t like it”.

 Perhaps he was unsure of himself.
 After all, it was his first record since he broke up the E Street Band, replacing one of the most renowned and charismatic house bands of all time with a parade of faceless session men.
 Bruce being Bruce, there are things worth listening to, especially the title track and Real World (which features a rare co-writing credit from E Streeter Roy Bittan).
 But we highly doubt that you’ll ever play this more than once.